-The Dickens Christmas Fair is a bustling theatrical environment, combining the magic of the traditional holiday season with the writings of Charles Dickens and the rich tapestry of Victorian England.
-The Fair is a combination of stage performances and improvisational acting in the streets of our London, always involving the audience and encouraging them to feel part of the show.
-Even if you're just strolling off to get lunch, you are your Victorian character doing so, which is what makes our event such an involving one.
+The Great Dickens Christmas Fair is a bustling theatrical environment, combining the magic of the traditional holiday season with the writings of Charles Dickens and a rich tapestry of Victorian England.
+The Fair is a giant environmental theatre, one of the largest and most complex in the world, involving a combination of stage performances, environmental areas, and improvisational acting in the streets of our “London.”

 The entertainment at the Dickens Fair is divided into shows, environmental areas, and performing groups.
 Audition announcements will be posted in the email newsletters; see information about "Missives" below.

 Proposals for New 2021 Shows & Groups

 Instructions: Please download and fill in the below PDF form.
 If you fill it out by hand, please write legibly, scan, and email.
 Illegible forms will be returned for editing.
 Completed proposals should be emailed to [email protected] Thank you!

 Show & Group Proposals for the 2021 Dickens Fair are due by/on August 15, 2021.

 Please keep the following in mind if you are proposing a show:

 - Costumes, language, sets and props must be appropriate for mid-19th century London (not Renaissance)

 - No modern performance styles (no aerial silks, etc.) or obvious modern (vs. Victorian) technology